Package 'calibrar'

 active

-Boolean vector of the same length as par, indicating if the parameter is used in the optimization (TRUE) or hold at a fixed value (FALSE).
+Boolean vector of the same length as par, indicating if the parameter is used in the optimisation (TRUE) or held at a fixed value (FALSE).

 control